 (d) A hydraulic pressure test of the pressure receptacle shell and, if necessary, verification of the characteristics of the material by suitable tests;”

-In note 2, replace “cylinders or tubes” with “cylinder shells or tube shells”
+In note 2, replace “cylinders or tubes” with “cylinder shells or tube shells”.

 Amend note 3 to read as follows:

-“NOTE 3: The check of internal conditions of 6.2.1.6.1 (b) and the hydraulic pressure test of 6.2.1.6.1 (d) may be replaced by ultrasonic examination carried out in accordance with ISO 18119:2018 for seamless steel and seamless aluminium alloy cylinder shells.
-For a transitional period until 31 December 2024 the standard ISO 10461:2005 +A1:2006 may be used for seamless aluminium alloy cylinders and ISO 6406:2005 may be used for seamless steel cylinder shells for this same purpose.”
+“NOTE 3: The check of internal conditions of 6.2.1.6.1 (b) and the hydraulic pressure test of 6.2.1.6.1 (d) may be replaced by ultrasonic examination carried out in accordance with ISO 18119:2018 for seamless steel and seamless aluminium alloy cylinder shells. ”

-Insert the following new Note 4:
+Insert the following new Note 4 and renumber current Note 4 as Note 5:

 “NOTE 4: For bundles of cylinders the hydraulic test specified in (d) above shall be carried out on the cylinder shells and on the manifold.”

-Replace current (e) and add a new (f) as follows :
+Replace current (e) and add a new (f) as follows before the Notes:

 “(e) Check of service equipment, if to be reintroduced into service.
 This check may be carried out separately from the inspection of the pressure receptacle shell; and